ywxnb666/vq_lord/README.md

 # MICAD

-MICAD is a multimodal training and evaluation workspace centered on the `VQ-LoRD` pipeline.
+MICAD is a multimodal training and evaluation workspace centered on the `stage1-stage2` pipeline.
 The repository combines:

 - a three-stage visual-token / distillation / alignment training flow for vision-language models,
 - teacher-data collection and preprocessing utilities,